hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/yugabyte.rst

 To get it, click on your cluster on the cluster dashboard:

-.. thumbnail:: /img/graphql/cloud/existing-db/yugabyte/yugabyte-go-to-cluster.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/yugabyte/go-to-cluster.png
    :alt: Go to cluster on YugaByte
    :width: 700px

 On your cluster's dashboard, click on ``Connect`` on the top right:

-.. thumbnail:: /img/graphql/cloud/existing-db/yugabyte/yugabyte-connect.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/yugabyte/connect.png
    :alt: Connect to cluster on YugaByte
    :width: 1000px

 Now you can get the connection info from the following screen:

-.. thumbnail:: /img/graphql/cloud/existing-db/yugabyte/yugabyte-connection-info.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/yugabyte/connection-info.png
    :alt: Connection info for YugaByte
    :width: 600px

-- ``user-name``: If you have a separate database user the user name will be their name.
-If you didn't specify a user, the default user name is ``admin``.
+- ``user-name``: If you have a separate database user, the user name will be their name.
+If you didn't specify a user, the default user name is ``admin`` (see after ``-U`` in the screenshot above).
 - ``password``: If you have a separate database user, use their password.
 Otherwise, use the password is what follows ``PGPASSWORD=`` in the screenshot above.
 - ``public-ip``: The public IP is what follows ``-h`` in the screenshot above.
 - ``postgres-port``: The port is ``10301`` (see on the screenshot after ``-p``).
 This can be configured if required.